-As part of the New NY Bridge project’s Environmental Performance Commitments, Tappan Zee Constructors, LLC (TZC) has installed environmental monitoring stations at various locations near the construction site.
-The monitors continuously measure noise, air quality, and vibration levels and publish real-time results within 1 minute on NewNYBridge.com.
+As part of the New NY Bridge project’s Environmental Performance Commitments, Tappan Zee Constructors, LLC (TZC) installed environmental monitoring stations at various locations near the construction site.
+The monitors continuously measured noise, air quality, and vibration levels and published real-time results within one minute on NewNYBridge.com.
+As of June 2020, the monitors are no longer active.
+Below is an archive of the project data.

 Noise monitoring is performed with a Larson Davis 831 sound level meter.
 The noise meter is configured to express sound pressure levels as A-weighted decibels (dBA).